dekoza/mtgpl/TMP.rst

 :mtgtip:`Lobotomy<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/e/ee7ba92d-d327-4b1c-be40-708c5abb27df.jpg?1562057361|https://scryfall.com/card/tmp/267/lobotomy?utm_source=api>`
    Target player reveals their hand, then you choose a card other than a basic land card from it.
 Search that player's graveyard, hand, and library for all cards with the same name as the chosen card and exile them.
-Then that player shuffles their library.
+Then that player shuffles.

 :mtgtip:`Ranger en-Vec<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/a/4a89e82c-7206-4d74-95c6-ad3627e5a9ce.jpg?1562053775|https://scryfall.com/card/tmp/268/ranger-en-vec?utm_source=api>`